 Our first Caregiver Conference was held at American River College in 1982, and our partnership with the Gerontology Program at ARC continues to this day.
 Dr. Barbara Gillogly, the Department Chair, has written many of the excellent articles you will find in this publication.
-Annual conferences are now held in both Sacramento and Modesto.
 Mini Seminars are offered in many of our outlying counties.